Late-time ensembles of quantum states in quantum chaotic systems: Summary and Discussion

-A second ramification of our work relates to randomization of quantum information in quantum devices.
+A second consequence of our work relates to randomization of quantum information in quantum devices.
 Modern experimental platforms operate under a large number of constraints, including spatial locality (gates operate between neighboring qubits) and a restricted subset of local gates~\cite{2019Nature_quantumsuppremacy,2024Science_googlekpz,2021Science_googlescrambling,2017Nature_51atomsimulator,2021Nature_Rydberg256,2021Nature_RydbertAFM,2017Nature_monroe,2021RMP_trappedtions}.
-This raises questions about how much randomness a quantum device can generate~\cite{2019Nature_quantumsuppremacy,2021Science_googlescrambling,2023Nature_emergentdesign}.
-Our results suggests that even when quantum evolution is constrained by locality and simple symmetries such that not {\it all} states are generated during evolution, one can still get a late-time ensemble that essentially is indistinguishable from the Haar distribution if initial conditions are properly chosen.
+This raises questions about how much randomness a quantum device can truly generate~\cite{2019Nature_quantumsuppremacy,2021Science_googlescrambling,2023Nature_emergentdesign}.
+Our results suggest that even when quantum evolution is constrained by locality and simple symmetries—preventing the generation of all possible states—one can still obtain a late-time ensemble that is effectively indistinguishable from the Haar distribution, provided the initial condition is appropriately chosen.
 Generalizing our results to more complex constraints is an interesting direction for future research.

-A third ramification relates to the existence of atypical midspectrum initial conditions that exhibit smaller-than-typical entanglement entropy at late times.
-Although midspectrum states with smaller-than-typical entanglement are reminiscent of many-body quantum scars~\cite{2018NP_quantumscars,2021NatPhys_scarreview}, we emphasize that quantum scars have anomalously small entanglement entropy due to the absence of volume law behavior, whereas the atypical states discussed here still have volume law behavior but smaller-than-typical EE at the level of O(1) corrections and statistical fluctuations.
+A third consequence relates to the existence of atypical midspectrum initial conditions that exhibit smaller-than-typical EE at late times.
+Although midspectrum states with smaller-than-typical entanglement are reminiscent of many-body quantum scars~\cite{2018NP_quantumscars,2021NatPhys_scarreview}, we emphasize that quantum scars have anomalously small entanglement entropy due to the absence of volume law behavior, whereas the atypical states discussed here still have volume law behavior but smaller-than-typical EE at the level of $\mathcal{O}(1)$ corrections and statistical fluctuations.
 Also, quantum scars are fine-tuned and require special phase space structure of the Hamiltonian~\cite{2023AnnRev_scars}, possibly proximity to integrability~\cite{2019PRB_scarskhemani}, whereas the atypical states discussed here are robust and ubiquituous, persisting irrespective of the Hamiltonian details (Fig.~\ref{fig:Hamg}).
 Understanding in more detail the dynamic and thermalizing properties of these atypical states is another interesting direction for future research.